World Health Organisation launches Drupal-based EQUIP mental health tool

 SystemSeed is also the development partner for this project and we have brought our extensive Drupal experience to the development, hosting and support of EQUIP.

-Using our Agile approach - which is common to all SystemSeed projects - we started by developing an MVP, and were able to pivot quickly to provide a remote-delivery learning site when Covid hit.
+Using our Agile approach - which is common to all SystemSeed projects - we started by developing an MVP based on our ANU LMS distribution, and were able to pivot quickly to provide a remote-delivery learning site when Covid hit.

 Since then, we have built out the EQUIP platform, providing functionality for multilingual translations, and a highly versatile assessment tool.
 EQUIP is currently available in English, Spanish, Arabic, French and Nepali - and organizations can contact the EQUIP team directly to discuss adding new languages.